Andrew Cuomo sexual harassment allegations: Andrew Cuomo

 After the sixth accuser complaint, the governor's office declined to comment on the article or the alleged incident.
-Cuomo, speaking on a conference call with reporters on March 9, 2021 about an hour after the Times Union reported the latest accusation of inappropriate touching, said he was unaware of the new allegation, but reiterated previous declarations that he "never touched anybody inappropriately."
+Cuomo, speaking on a conference call with reporters on March 9, 2021 about an hour after the Times Union reported the latest accusation of inappropriate touching, said he was unaware of the new allegation, but reiterated previous declarations that he "never touched anybody inappropriately".
 On March 11, 2021, Cuomo attacked the lawmakers who have called for his resignation, calling them "reckless and dangerous" for telling him to resign without letting the investigations complete.
 Cuomo also attacked "cancel culture" and the lawmakers who bow to its pressure.

+On August 10, 2021, despite denying all allegations of sexual harassment, Cuomo announced he would step down as Governor of New York, effective August 24.
+On August 21, Cuomo said that Hurricane Henri would not affect his resignation.
+Upon his resignation, he was succeeded by Lieutenant Governor Kathy Hochul, who became the first female governor in the history of New York.

 Political figures

 Other reactions

 Speaker of the House Nancy Pelosi said in a statement to Fox News that "The women who have come forward with serious and credible charges against Gov. Cuomo deserve to be heard and to be treated with dignity."

 Speaker of the New York State Assembly Carl Heastie urged Cuomo to "seriously consider whether he can effectively meet the needs of the people of New York."

 Senate Majority Leader Chuck Schumer, speaking on Sirius XM satellite radio, called the allegations "nauseating".
 However, he initially stopped short of asking for Cuomo's resignation before doing so on March 12 with the other Senator from New York, Kirsten Gillibrand.

-The New York Republican State Committee advocated for Cuomo's impeachment in a statement released March 12, writing "If I’ve said it once, I’ve said it a hundred times: we already have ample evidence that proves Andrew Cuomo is unfit to serve and anything short of a full impeachment is a complicit move to keep him as Governor."
+The New York Republican State Committee advocated for Cuomo's impeachment in a statement released March 12, writing "If I've said it once, I've said it a hundred times: we already have ample evidence that proves Andrew Cuomo is unfit to serve and anything short of a full impeachment is a complicit move to keep him as Governor."